For the complete documentation index, see llms.txt. This page is also available as Markdown.

-Steadybit's integrated reporting feature provides you with a comprehensive overview of your experiments, experiment runs and your adoption of Steadybit in terms of users, teams and environments.
+Steadybit's integrated reporting feature gives you a comprehensive overview of your service reliability risk, your experiment activity, and your adoption of Steadybit across users, teams and environments.
+Use it to track progress over time, share evidence with stakeholders, and spot regressions across your infrastructure.

-You can click on the labels below any report to filter the data shown in the graphs.
+You can filter the reports based on different dimensions (e.g. service, team, environment, service) or use the legend's labels below any report to filter the data shown in the graphs.

-All charts can be downloaded as png or pdf files.
+All charts can be downloaded as CSV, PNG or PDF.

 You can filter the reports by the following criteria: